fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures.markdown

 result = a + (b * c)
 ```

 We initiate one or more time-consuming operations, do some other stuff, then use the results of the operations.

 In the code above, the expensive calls are executed sequentially.
-This will lead to very poor performance - for example, the CPU might be forced to sit idle while a network request is in progress.
-Additionally, the call to `other_stuff` won't begin running until all three of the previous calls have finished, even though it doesn't depend on their results.
+This can lead to *very* poor performance - for example, the CPU might be forced to sit completely idle while a network request is in progress.
+Additionally, the call to `other_stuff` won't begin running until all three of the calls have finished, even though it doesn't depend on their results.

 This is the solution we're working towards: